 - 3. Refusing to accept a valid WIC food instrument from a participant. - 4.
 Allowing the substitution of one WIC approved food item listed on the food instrument for another WIC approved food item not listed on the food instrument. - 5.
 Failure to repay charges within thirty (30) days. - 6.
 Contacting WIC participants for any reason regarding a WIC transaction. - 7.
 Requiring participant to pay cash to redeem WIC food instruments, except for personal payments for amounts over the maximum amount of a Cash Value/Fruit and Vegetable Food Instrument. - 8.
 Allowing the purchase of any formula other than the one specified on the front of the food instrument. - 9.
 Failing to provide a WIC participant with the same courtesies as other customers. - 10.
-Prices not marked clearly on or near WIC infant formula. - 11.
+For any WIC infant formula required to be stocked, failing to list, mark, or label the price on or near the location where the formula would be stocked (regardless of whether the formula is actually in stock). - 11.
 Allowing WIC food items to exceed the quantity specified on the food instrument (except for manufacturers' or in-store promotional or free items that are offered to all customers). - 12.
 Failure to allow the purchase of any WIC food item. - 13.
 Issuing a "rain check"/IOU for WIC approved foods. - 14.
 Charging sales tax on a WIC food item other than on the amount that exceeds the value of the Cash Value Fruit and Vegetable Voucher. - 15.
 Failure to provide WIC participants with a receipt. - 16.
 Failure to check a WIC customer's WIC ID card/folder. - 17.
 Tampering with the manufacturer dates on any food item.